diogommpr/PORDATA-data-integration-analysis/README.md

 # PORDATA Data Integration and Analysis

 ## Overview
-This project was developed as a self-initiated initiative to practice data cleaning, integration, and exploratory data analysis using public datasets from PORDATA, Base de Dados de Portugal Contemporâneo.
-The idea was to apply the data wrangling techniques learned from *Wes McKinney's "Python for Data Analysis"* in a practical project.
+This project was developed to practice data cleaning, integration, and exploratory data analysis using public datasets from PORDATA, Base de Dados de Portugal Contemporâneo.

-The main goal was to download multiple datasets, clean and harmonize them, merge them into a single unified dataset, and perform exploratory analyses to extract insights at the municipal level.
+The main goal was to apply the data wrangling techniques learned from *Wes McKinney's "Python for Data Analysis"*.
+To that end, I performed the following steps: download multiple datasets, clean and harmonize them, merge them into a single unified dataset, and perform exploratory analyses to extract insights at the municipal level.

 ## Data Sources
 The datasets were obtained from publicly available PORDATA databases.